 However, I have a curiosity and pursuit in my work and teaching to really dig into the specific purpose and story of clothing.
 That has always been an area of research and interest of mine, and how I composed the concepts in my clothing collections.
 In order to flush out where my current perspective is, I started with my own wardrobe, and I made a ton of stuff.
 And it turns out, a lot of the colors I chose in the fabric was not flattering for me, so I started over.
 Where I was failing to get a great final outcome in my sewn garments was by using a go to palate of colors I like in general, or on other people, but not considering if it would actually look good on me.
 After a few fails, I decided to do some research.

 I’m going to share some really interesting things that got me really excited!
 Maybe you will want to try this too.
 Its a good weekend afternoon exploration if you are interested in sewing for the purposes of wardrobe building.
 After all, our time is precious, so the more successful we can make the items that we sew the happier we will be with the end result.
-If you haven't already, get the workbook so you can follow along and use the visual examples to create your own palate.

 1. Color Typing